erebe/personal-server/blog/content/blog/debug_rust_aplication_inside_container.md

 nsenter -t 22780 -p -n -i -u -C -- lldb -p 6
 (lldb) # Hourra
 ```

+<ins>Note</ins>: Installing lldb within the container may be advisable.
+It would simplify the nsenter command `nsenter -t 22780 -a -- lldb -p 6` and allow to troubleshoot more easily at first

-<ins>Note</ins>: GDB is less picky than lldb here.
+<ins>Note2</ins>: GDB is less picky than lldb here.
 You can attach to your process if you are running from a different namespace.
 Only at a cost of a warning
 `warning: Target and debugger are in different PID namespaces; thread lists and other data are likely unreliable.
 Connect to gdbserver inside the container.`

 <br/>